jmpires/anthropomorphic/docs/README.md

 📚 [Set up your AWS account and credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) (AWS Official Guide)
 ⚠️ **Do not use root account credentials.**  ⚠️

-⚠️ This lab uses EKS and EC2 resources that **are not covered by the AWS Free Tier**.
+⚠️ The lab uses EKS and EC2 resources that **are not covered by the AWS Free Tier**.
 You will incur charges—always run `terraform destroy` to clean up when finished ⚠️

 - Programmatic access via an IAM user (not root) with access key and secret
 - Sufficient permissions (e.g., `AdministratorAccess` or a custom policy granting actions for **EC2, EKS, IAM, VPC, S3, and CloudWatch**)